 Students must tell all colleges yes or no and make deposits.

 If students are unsure what financial aid forms are required by a college, they should contact the college or refer to the College Board’s Getting Financial Aid; this resource is available in the Guidance Department.

 Colleges send out financial aid award letters in the spring.
 Students should carefully compare awards.
 What matters is the “bottom line” – the net cost to attend each college.
-Students and parents can use the Compare Your Aid Awards tool at https://bigfuture.collegeboard.org/pay-for-college/financial-aid-awards/compare-aid-calculator
+Students and parents can use the Comparing Financial Aid Offers tool at https://www.mefa.org/blog/comparing-financial-aid-offers-with-mefa

 If one college’s aid package is much lower than the aid packages of other colleges, families should call the college’s Financial Aid Office and ask if there is additional information that may make a difference.
 Do not use the word “negotiate” when contacting financial aid personnel.
 Colleges store data in different ways, and they may have simply missed something important in the family’s financial picture.

 Students in foster care are wards of the court and viewed as independent for federal financial aid purposes.
 These students will have no parent contributions to help pay for college costs.
 Most will qualify for the maximum Pell grant, state need grants and targeted college scholarships.
 In many states, the cost of college attendance at public institutions can be completely covered by these options.
 It is important that students in foster care and their advocates meet with a college financial aid counselor to identify additional financial aid options.
 A growing number of states have tuition waiver programs, targeted scholarships and other programs to assist students in going to college.
 To find out what Massachusetts offers, visit the Massachusetts Department of Education’s Office of Student Financial Assistance.